 - Winning an international title may or may not improve a Boxer's ranking.

-Whenever a champion, nationally or provincially, is temporarily unable to defend his/her championship for whatever reason/s, the Sanctioning Committee will appoint or approve two boxers to fight for an Interim Championship title.
-This in its development will lead to two champions simultaneously existing in the same weight division, which the latter will be known as an Interim Champion.
+Whenever a champion, nationally or provincially, is temporarily unable to defend his/her championship for whatever reason/s, the Sanctioning Committee will appoint and sanction two boxers to fight for an Interim Championship title in line with the guidelines of the Boxing Act and its Regulations.
+This, in its development, will result to two champions simultaneously existing in the same weight division, which the latter will be known as an Interim Champion.

 Whenever a rated boxer is temporarily unable, due to injury or illness, to fight for a period of no more than 12 months, he/she shall be placed as a Boxer/Champion in Recess, subject to him/her providing to BSA a medical certificate confirming such.
 Upon his/her return he/she will be afforded the privilege of being included in the top ten SA rankings, subject to certain conditions imposed on him/her by BSA.